Asquera/elasticsearch-workshop-book/src/queries/suggestions/did_you_mean.md

 }'
 ```

 The `collate` block defines a `match_phrase` query to check our suggestion in field `title.did_you_mean`.
-The block makes use of template variables `field_name` and `suggestion`, the former is defined as a parameter in `params`, the latter is automatically provided by Elasticsearch.
+The block makes use of template variables `field_name` and `suggestion`, the former is defined as a parameter in the `params` block, the latter is automatically provided by Elasticsearch.
 </details>